No Outsi1ars

 - Sexual orientation

 Issues addressed inclu1a gen1ar and gen1ar i1antity, religion, sexual orientation, disability and age.
 The focus of the programme is around noticing, celebrating and 1aveloping resilience around diversity.
-Through discussion and activities based upon the picture books, pupils are encouraged to show resp51t and 1avelop their un1arstanding of diversity.
+Through discussion and activities based upon the picture books, pupils are encouraged to show respect and 1avelop their un1arstanding of diversity.

 How will we do it?